 Originally I wasn’t going to blog about same-sex marriage.
 I’ve written a lot about marriage in the past, and my research right now is more focused on transgender and HIV/AIDS related discrimination.
+Some gems like STD testing + STDAware.com are out there but in general, treatment and therapy access is hard to find.
 But after the news of the past week, I noticed something interesting.
 Many of my friends are ambivalent about marriage as an institution and about its role in a broader LGBTQ social movement.
 Nonetheless, my friends uniformly lamented the anti same-sex marriage amendment in North Carolina.
 Perhaps slightly more surprising, most of my friends also were excited about Obama’s support for same-sex marriage.
 In this, my friends reflected the broader LGBTQ media.
 Some voices reiterated their hesitations about marriage as an institution (see here, here, and here), but most unabashedly celebrated.

 And so this got me thinking about what it means to question marriage itself and still be excited about Obama’s announcement.
 Other people have written about whether this was a just a political calculation on Obama’s part (see here and here); what ramifications it might have for his reelection (see here and here); and the legal significance of the announcement (see here and here).
 I’m not interested in writing about any of that.
 I want to talk about why I’m still excited for Obama’s announcement.
 I want to speculate on this as a social movement outcome.
 And I want to consider where an LGBTQ movement should go from here.